Blumea/Blumea/README.md

     let filter = new CuckooBloomFilter(2999, 0.01);
   ```
 #### **Methods:**
-* **insert(element)** : : This function inserts the given element into the filter.
-It hashes the element using multiple hash functions and tries to place it in one of the two tables.
-If both tables have already occupied the slots, it performs cuckoo hashing by swapping the current element with the existing one and trying to insert the swapped element.
-If cuckoo hashing fails after a certain number of attempts, the function returns false.
-If the element is successfully inserted, the function returns true.
+* **insert(element)** : : This function inserts the element into the filter by hashing it with multiple hash functions and placing it into one of two tables.
+If both tables are full, it attempts cuckoo hashing by swapping the current element with an existing one.
+If the element can't be inserted after a certain number of attempts, it returns false.
+Successful insertion returns true.

-* **find(element)** : This function checks if the given element exists in the filter.
-It hashes the element using the same hash functions used during insertion and checks if the corresponding slots in either table contain the element.
-If the element is found, the function returns true.
-If the element is not found, the function returns false.
+* **find(element)** : This function checks if an element exists in the filter by hashing it with the same functions used during insertion and checking the corresponding slots in either table.
+If the element is found, it returns true.
+If not, it returns false.

 * **Utility Methods:**
   * **getHashCount()** or **filter.hash_count**